LearnTeachCode/intro-javascript-class/week-1/1-3-debugging.md

   3. [**Prettier**](https://prettier.io/playground/) is another tool that formats your code and makes it look pretty!
 You can [test it out on their website](https://prettier.io/playground/) or install it as a [plugin for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) or other text editors.

-## 2.1.7: Solution to our Hangman game bug

-:star: I'm not going to post this just yet, because I want everyone to have a chance to try it out on their own first.
-So please **[do homework 1.1](https://github.com/LearnTeachCode/intro-javascript-class/blob/master/week-1/homework1-1.md) so you don't keep everyone else waiting!** :)